 - Residential Rehab: The first days and weeks of recovery are the most difficult.
 Residential rehab programs give clients a chance to achieve early success without the risk of encountering triggers or succumbing to temptation

 - Outpatient Rehab: For people with fentanyl use disorders, outpatient rehab generally follows a residential program.
-Many rehab facilities offer a range of outpatient programs to support clients in many stages of recovery
+Many rehab facilities offer a range of outpatient programs including intensive outpatient and partial hospitalization to support clients in many stages of recovery

 - Aftercare: Recovery is often a lifelong pursuit.
 Aftercare programs give people in recovery a way to meet new people and learn new hobbies in a safe environment